romzaanton/jpa-in-dpeth/ARTICLE.md

 Let's assume, we need to utilize JSONB type, with absence to use external libraries or approaches from the box like `JdbcTypeCode`​ with value `SqlTypes.JSON`​.

+> ​`JdbcTypeCode`​ out the box solution, but this approach has it's own downsides:
+>
+> describe the error when your work in one module with JSONB through `JdbcTypeCode`​ and

 From PostgreSQL documentation we have JSONB representation as RFC7159 string and, same as we can get in Java code.

 Let's start with `JavaType`​: